- Connecting your controller - For help installing an external keyboard/pad controller see the MIDI Settings Wizard or MIDI Settings page.

-- Input quantizing - Use the Global Snap selector on the Recording panel to set input quantizing.
+- Input quantizing - Use the Global Snap selector on the Snap Panel to set input quantizing.
 Input quantizing will align notes to a precise timing, on

 beats or exact fractions of beats.
 Set to 'Line', 'Cell' or '(none)' if you don't want input quantizing.